SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 inch = cm.scale_multiply(2.54)
 ```

+!!! note
     You will see later that using python operator overloading, to define a transformed unit from another one can even be
     simpler.
 But operator overloading is not included in the *Simple Unit* specification since it depends on the
     programming language.
 Operator overloading is implemented by the Simple Unit Python reference implementation as an
     extension to the *Simple Unit* specification.

 Well.
 So, we defined units, but we do not use them in another way to define new unit from other ones.
 Units only are the
 first step to define unit converters in a simple and efficient way.